Midtown Corridor Project

 What is the Current Status?

 Public comment is on-going through through Speak up Fayetteville and review from the City Council's Transportation Committee.

-As of December 2020 Olsson, Inc. has reached 60 percent complete design plans.
-Portions of the project design are expected to be completed and ready for construction by the summer of 2021.
+Olsson is currently working on the 90% design plans for sections of the overall project.
+Portions of the project design are expected to be completed and ready for construction by late 2021.